bique14/Chelsea-calendar-2022/README.md

 Put your google email in `.env` file (like a `.env.example`)

-and `keys.json` is a credential keys for Google Calendar API
+and `keys.json` is a credential keys from Google Calendar API

 ```bash
 node app.js